 This cedar plank salmon recipe should apply to any type of grilled fish as well.

-Technique for Making Slow Roasted Salmon on the Grill
+How to Cook Slow Roasted Salmon on the Grill

 Here’s where we get to how you’ll cook the cedar plank salmon.
 There are three big changes to make in how you grill salmon versus how you might grill steaks.